Policy UL-AC01 Libraries' Faculty Sick and Medical Leave (Formerly UL-HR01)

 SHORT-TERM ABSENCES:

-Short-term absences are defined as absences that meet the criteria above and last at least half of a day but do not exceed nine (9) consecutive working days.
+Short-term absences are defined as absences that meet the criteria above and last at least half of a day but do not exceed three (3) working days.
 Short-term absences do not require prior approval to be paid.
-Absences of ten (10) or more consecutive working days are considered to be long-term absences (see Long-Term Absences' section below) and require prior approval to be paid.
+Absences of three (3) or more working days are considered to be long-term absences (see Long-Term Absences' section below) and require prior approval.

 Although faculty members do not maintain a sick leave balance, they are expected to record absences that meet the criteria above and that last a half day or more on their attendance record.